hendrikdutoit/PoetryExample/.github/ISSUE_TEMPLATE/bugfix.md

 <!--Will be provided by owner -->

 ## Checks

+Only once all the checks below are completed should there be a new release:

 - [ ] Remove warnings, errors and spelling reported by IDE.
 - [ ] Update / remove ToDo's